groverlab/groverlab.github.io/_hnbfpr/2019-08-06-stereo-records.markdown

 <img src="/assets/track_09.png">

 In a stereo record, the needle isn't just bouncing back and forth; it's actually moving in two dimensions, sketching out a path that's basically a plot of the Left channel waveform vs. the Right channel waveform.
-And if you consider the needle's motion along the groove travel in a third dimension, then our song is just the dance of a needle in space and time, a slow dance for the low notes, a fast dance for the high notes, a subdued dance for the quiet notes, a frenetic dance for the loud notes, a shimmy one way for our left ears, and a shake the other way for our right.
+And if you consider the needle's motion along the groove travel in a third dimension, then Verdi's opera is just the dance of a needle through space and time, a slow dance for the low notes, a fast dance for the high notes, a subdued dance for the quiet notes, a frenetic dance for the loud notes, a shimmy one way for our left ears, and a shake the other way for our right.